Home » Colorado Big Game Draw 2023

 The allocation of nonresident licenses is based on the average number of preference points that an adult Colorado resident needed to draw a specific license on average during the previous three limited license draws, with a 1-year lag.
 For instance, the 2023 draw allocation will be determined by the 2019, 2020, and 2021 limited draws.

 For elk, deer, pronghorn, or bear (previously only elk or deer) hunt codes that required six or more points for an adult Colorado resident to draw, up to 20% of the licenses may go to nonresidents.
 These hunts are designated in unit tables by a “+” under the SEX column.
-For hunt codes that required fewer than six points for an adult Colorado resident to draw an elk, deer, pronghorn or bear license, up to 35% may go to nonresidents.
+For hunt codes that required fewer than six points for an adult Colorado resident to draw an elk, deer, pronghorn or bear license, up to 25% may go to nonresidents.
+The latter was the approved change from prior years, and was formerly set at 35%.

 If there are licenses remaining after all Colorado resident first choices have been drawn for that hunt code, nonresident allocations may increase.
 However, license allocations do not apply to private-land-only and Ranching for Wildlife licenses.